T4puSD/Fruit-Classifier-FlaskApp/README.md

 NOTE: If you already have Python 3.5 and pipenv installed in your system then just open cmd or terminal and type `pipenv install` and pipenv will autometiaclly install and setup the environment for this program to run.
 After that type `pipenv shell` to activate that environment

 # How to retrain the neural network
-* First run the retrain.py file with `python3.5 retrain.py` in cmd/terminal and wait for this program to finishes it's execution
+* First run the retrain.py file with `python3.5 scripts/retrain.py` in cmd/terminal and wait for this program to finishes it's execution
-* Then run ValidationWithRandomImage.py file with `python3.5 ValidationWithRandomImage.py abc2.jpg`
+* Then run ValidationWithRandomImage.py file with `python3.5 scripts/ValidationWithRandomImage.py abc2.jpg`

-NOTE: abc2.jpg is an image of banana which is already present in this repo.
-If you don't provide any argument while running the 2nd python script then by default abc.jpg an image of apple will be taken as input to classify.
+NOTE: abc2.jpg is an image file and it is the inputted image file which will be validated by the classifier.

 # How to run the server
 * Navigate to this directory and then open cmd/ terminal here and run `python server.py` and then open the link that provided on the terminal.